American Soul: Premiere

 On January 29, 2019, the series held its New York premiere at the New World Stage in New York City.
 Those in attendance included BET Networks President Scott Mills, executive producer Tony Cornelius, and actors Sinqua Walls, Kelly Price, Jason Dirden, Naturi Naughton, Jelani Winston, Katlyn Nichol, Shannon Wallace, Christopher Jefferson, and Iantha Richardson.

 On February 4, 2019, the series held its Los Angeles premiere at the Wolf Theatre in Los Angeles, California.
 Those in attendance included Sinqua Walls, Jason Dirden, Tami Roman, McKinley Freeman, Tank, Robert Townsend, Vanessa Bell Calloway, Tommy Davidson, Darrin Dewitt Henson, Tony Cornelius, Christina Cornelius, Scott Mills, Leon Robinson, Kenny Burns, Jesse Collins, Christopher Jefferson, Candace West, Katlyn Nichol, Iantha Richardson and India McGee.

 Reception

 The series has been met with a positive response from critics upon its premiere.
-Metacritic, which uses a weighted average, assigned the series a score of 70 out of 100 based on 4 critics, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, assigned the series a score of 70 out of 100 based on 4 critics, indicating "generally favorable reviews".

 The series was submitted by BET for fourteen categories at the 71st Primetime Emmy Awards, but none were selected.
-Kelly Rowland received a nomination for Outstanding Guest Performance in a Comedy or Drama Series at the NAACP Image Awards.
+Kelly Rowland won the NAACP Image Awards Outstanding Guest Performance in a Comedy or Drama Series for her role.